 What Is CPT Code 82306 Used For?

-Vitamin D assays to check the levels of vitamin D in the blood to screen for bone disorders, asthma, autoimmune diseases, chronic illness, and psoriasis.
+Vitamin D assays check the vitamin D levels in the blood to screen for bone disorders, asthma, autoimmune diseases, chronic illness, and psoriasis.

 The CPT 82306 (vitamin D assay) is recommended if the patient has the following disorders in their body.